Admissions

 - Must be a currently enrolled FPU student at the time of application

-- Application must be completed before May 15 a year prior to expected entrance to D.P.T.
+- Application must be completed before May 15 a year prior to expected entrance to D.P.T. program (ie: if expected entrance to D.P.T. is Fall of 2026; application

-is May 15, 2022).
+deadline is no later than May 15, 2025).

 Progression Qualifications for D.P.T.
-Direct Admit program:
+Direct Entry program:

-To successfully progress from undergraduate studies into the D.P.T. program by Direct Admit, students must meet the following qualifications.
+To successfully progress from undergraduate studies into the D.P.T. program by Direct Entry, students must meet the following qualifications.
 These qualifications will be evaluated annually by advisors.
 Students who do not maintain these pre-requisites will forfeit the guaranteed admission into the D.P.T. program.

 - Minimum grade of “B” in each of the following pre-requisite courses: